LumKitty/VRnyan/README.md

 * OBS
   * [Spout2](https://github.com/Off-World-Live/obs-spout2-plugin) plugin
   * [Advanced Mask](https://obsproject.com/forum/resources/advanced-masks.1856/) plugin
-* OnAirTap, or LIV VR
+* OnAirTap, VapourTap or LIV VR
   * OnAirTap specific
     * Understanding of how to mod your chosen game (BepInEx or BSIPA, more to come soon)
     * Your game uses the LIV 1.5 SDK (If LIV_Bridge.dll is present it should work